-My argument here is that the President repeatedly tried to invoke people to take initiative to “remove the darkness of ignorance” through religious pluralism.
+My argument here is that the President repeatedly tried to invoke people to take the initiative to “remove the darkness of ignorance” through religious pluralism.
 However, the majority with multiple religious perspectives have had a conflicted attitude as well as an entirely opposite expression towards religious pluralism.
 So, in Obama’s era, universalizing religions like Christianity, Islam, and Buddhism was seen as the manifestation of a threat and a paradox by the Americans in the history of religious diversity.
-The reason also was that Obama was a Muslim by birth so his idea was not acknowledged by the religious extremists.
+The reason also was that Obama was a Muslim by birth, so his idea was not acknowledged by the religious extremists.
 (Tope, 2017)

 References